 Capitol Hill -- Everyone’s heard of “the Hill,” the area crowned by the Capitol building.
 The term, in fact, refers to a large section of town, extending from the western side of the Capitol to the D.C.
 Armory going east, bounded by H Street to the north and the Southwest Freeway to the south.
 It contains not only this chief symbol of the nation’s capital, but also the Supreme Court Building, the Library of Congress, the Folger Shakespeare Library, Union Station, and Eastern Market.
 Much of it is a quiet residential neighborhood of tree-lined streets, rows of Federal and Victorian town houses, and old churches.
 Restaurants keep increasing their numbers, with most located along Pennsylvania Avenue SE on the south side of the Capitol and near North Capitol Street NW on the north side of the Capitol—the north side, near Union Station, is where most of the hotels are, too.
-Keep to the well-lit, well-traveled streets at night, and don’t walk alone—crime occurs more frequently in this neighborhood than in some other parts of town.
+Keep to the well-lit, well-traveled streets at night, and don’t walk alone—crime occurs more frequently in this neighborhood than in some other areas.

 Cleveland Park -- Cleveland Park, just north of Woodley Park, is a picturesque enclave of winding, tree-shaded streets dotted with charming old houses with wraparound porches.
 The streets extend off the main artery, Connecticut Avenue.
 With its own stop on the Red Line Metro system and a respectable number of good restaurants, Cleveland Park is worth visiting when you’re near the zoo (just up the street) or are seeking a good meal after a bike ride or stroll through nearby Rock Creek Park.
 Most hotels lie a short walk away in Woodley Park, and farther south in the city.

 Foggy Bottom/West End -- The area west of the White House, south of Dupont Circle, and east of Georgetown encompasses both Foggy Bottom and the West End.
 Foggy Bottom, located below, or south, of Pennsylvania Avenue, was Washington’s early industrial center.
 Its name comes from the foul fumes emitted in those days by a coal depot and gasworks, but its original name, Funkstown (for owner Jacob Funk), is perhaps even worse.
 There’s nothing foul nor funky about the area today.
 The West End edges north of Pennsylvania Avenue, booming with the latest big-name restaurants and new office buildings.
-Together the overlapping Foggy Bottom and West End neighborhoods present a mix: the Kennedy Center, town-house residences, George Washington University campus buildings, offices for the World Bank and the International Monetary Fund, State Department headquarters, small- and medium-sized hotels, student bars, and several fine eateries, lining either side of Pennsylvania Avenue and its side streets.
+Together the overlapping Foggy Bottom and West End neighborhoods present a mix: the Kennedy Center, town-house residences, George Washington University campus buildings, offices for the World Bank and the International Monetary Fund, State Department headquarters, small- and medium-sized hotels, student bars, and several fine eateries lining either side of Pennsylvania Avenue and its side streets.

 Glover Park -- Mostly a residential neighborhood, this section of town just above Georgetown and just south of the Washington National Cathedral is worth mentioning because of several good restaurants and bars located along its main stretch, Wisconsin Avenue NW.
 Glover Park sits between the campuses of Georgetown and American universities, so there’s a large student presence here.